 J.F.K.
 Middle School – Role of the Counselor

-Students who would like to meet with their counselor are encouraged to stop by the guidance office (the best times for this without missing class are – before homeroom begins in the morning, lunch, study hall, or the end of the school day).
+Students who would like to meet with their counselor are encouraged to stop by the counseling office (the best times for this without missing class are – before homeroom begins in the morning, lunch, or the end of the school day).
 In general, class time cannot be missed without teacher permission.
-If your counselor is unavailable when you stop by, please fill out the “Guidance Walk–In Form” found in the guidance suite, and your counselor will follow-up with you to arrange a meeting.
-This form can also be used by parents/guardians who would like to schedule a time to meet with their child’s counselor.
-The best way to schedule a parent/guardian meeting is by calling or emailing your child’s counselor directly.
-We hope to see you in guidance soon!
+Students should report to their teacher first to get a pass before coming down to the counseling department.
+If your counselor is unavailable when you stop by, please fill out the “Counselor Meeting Request” form found in the counseling suite or email your counselor directly, and your counselor will follow-up with you.
+This form can also be used by caregivers who would like to schedule a time to meet with their child’s counselor.
+The best way to schedule a caregiver meeting is by calling or emailing your child’s counselor directly.
+We hope to see you soon!

 School Adjustment Counselor

 Mr. Andrew and Ms. Kiritsis are our School Adjustment Counselors, who may work with a number of students from each grade level who have been referred to either of their caseloads.
-Additionally, they work with student interns from the Smith College School of Social Work.
-Parents/guardians can contact their grade level counselor to discuss the referral process.
+Caregivers can contact their grade level counselor to discuss the referral process.

 - Act as an advocate for students

-- Develop realistic interventions upon listening to the needs of students and concerns of parents/guardians
+- Develop realistic interventions upon listening to the needs of students and concerns of caregivers

 - Provide short term personal and crisis counseling